 The church encourages the practice of auricular confession (penance) and regards the seal of the confessional as absolute.

-In accordance with its Orthodox character, the church permits and encourages the use of Ikons in places of worship and in the home of members, and fully approves of their veneration.
+In accordance with its heritage in Orthodoxy, the church permits and encourages the use of Ikons in places of worship and in the home of members, and fully approves of their veneration.
 An Ikon is not merely a painting, but a sacred representation of its subject, such that to kiss or venerate it is to show love to those whom it depicts.

 The Catholicate of the West is opposed to the legal availability of abortion for other than genuine medical reasons.
 In accordance with its origin in Divine creation, the Catholicate holds that all human life is sacred and that the Divine spark is present in all people.